 The opposing party then has 20 days to file a response, if they reside in the State of Arizona.
 If they reside outside of Arizona, they have 30 days to respond.

-Choosing the right divorce attorney will make a significant impact on the results of your case.
+Choosing the right divorce lawyer in Mesa AZ will make a significant impact on the results of your case.
 No matter what stage of the divorce process you are in, we can assist you in navigating your divorce and protecting your rights.
 We have experience and skills that can be used on your behalf to protect you.
-Contact us today to speak with one of our experienced attorneys.
+Contact your family law attorney today to speak with one of our experienced attorneys.

 In an uncontested divorce, the spouses have a greater opportunity to negotiate decisions together, rather than abiding by a court-ordered judgment that may not be the most advantageous for everyone involved.